 The detailed design for manufacture stage builds on the planning and initial development work, refining the design into a fully functional CAD model and set of engineering drawings ready for pre-production prototyping and testing.

-Engineering design for manufacture
+design for manufacture

 We use the latest state of the art Computer Aided Design tools to develop detailed 3D models of all parts, components and assemblies, checking the design before final pre-production prototyping.